ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-display-types/index.md

 <image-caption src="grouping-display-types/resources/group-rows.png" alt="Group Rows" constrained="true" centered="true"></image-caption>

-As illustrated above, the `country` and `year` row groups are displayed using group rows.
+As illustrated above, the `country` and `year` row groups are displayed using Group Rows.

 See the [Group Rows](../grouping-group-rows/) section for more details.